AI Answering Service For Roofing Contractors

 Storm-damage calls need a real person

 Some do.
-The AI's job is to answer immediately, capture the situation, and route the call according to your rules so the right person starts with useful context.
+The AI's job is to answer immediately, capture the situation, and hand off the call according to your rules so the right person starts with useful context.

 Insurance questions can be sensitive

-The call plan should stay inside approved language, collect claim context, and route anything policy-specific, legal-sensitive, or adjuster-related to staff.
+The call path should stay inside approved language, collect claim context, and send anything policy-specific, legal-sensitive, or adjuster-related to staff.

 We already have sales reps answering calls